HowieHz/halo-theme-higan-hz/src/templates/components/moment-video-modal/README.md

 ## Description

-This component provides a modal video player for moment posts that contain video media.
-It allows users to click on a video thumbnail to open a modal window and play the video.
+This component provides a modal video player for moments that contain video media.
+It displays a video thumbnail with a play button overlay, and when clicked, opens a modal window to play the video in full screen mode.

 ## Usage

-Head Content(for including necessary scripts/styles)
+Head Content (for including necessary scripts/styles)

 ```html
 <th:block th:insert="~{components/moment-video-modal/template :: headContent}"></th:block>
 ```

-Content Insertion(for displaying the video modal)
+Content Insertion (for displaying the video modal)

 ```html
 <th:block th:insert="~{components/moment-video-modal/template :: content(media)}"></th:block>
 ```

-API
+## API

-- `media`: A media object containing video data (`type`, `url`).
+- `media`: A media object containing video data with `type` (should be 'VIDEO') and `url` properties.